inside.ewu.edu

 Pre-requisites: admission to the Communication Sciences Disorder program.

-This course examines the basic principles and sequences of language and literacy development; methods of observing, measuring, and describing children's acquisition of language.
+Examines the basic principles and sequences of language development; methods of observing, measuring, and describing children's acquisition of language.

 CMSD 350S.
 INTRODUCTION TO AUGMENTATIVE AND ALTERNATIVE COMMUNICATION.
 2 Credits.